Perin0/AwesomeAPI-CurrencyQuotation-Async-HTTPConnection-JAVA/README.md

 This project requires a free API token from AwesomeAPI.

 1.  **Get your token:** Go to [AwesomeAPI (Token)](https://docs.awesomeapi.com.br/api-de-moedas#token) to get one.
-2.  **Create your secrets file:** In the project's root directory, copy the example file.
+2.  **Create your .env file:** In the project's root directory, or just copy the example file.
     ```bash
     cp .env.example .env
     ```